Ridhima-Verma/AviEar-Firmware/README.md

 Overview
 ********
-The project focuses on monitoring avian activity through acoustic data collection and transmission.
+The developed system focuses on monitoring avian activity through acoustic data collection and transmission.
 The firmware includes source code for local storage of recorded audio and device-to-cloud transfer via MQTT.
 Bird calls are recorded, and the magnitude of the target frequency is estimated using a detection algorithm.
 The recorded calls are stored on an SD card and can be accessed remotely via the AWS IoT Cloud platform.

 /********************* (Part A) AviEar: Local Storage*****************/